doggywatty/utmt-doc-api/overview.md

 # Overview

-UndertaleModTool (UMT) includes a robust, C#-based scripting system for automating resource export/import, batch-editing, and extending the tool’s functionality.
+UndertaleModTool (UTMT) includes a robust, C#-based scripting system for automating resource export/import, batch-editing, and extending the tool’s functionality.

 **Key Features:**
 - Full access to all loaded game data, including rooms, objects, sprites, sounds, code, and more.